Because of MCA…

 Thriving Arts Scene Drives Economy

 The nonprofit arts provide over $2 billion in annual economic impact in Minnesota.
 With over 104,148 artists and creative workers according to the most recent census, Minnesota is a hub of artistic energy in the Midwest.
 Because of the interest of the citizens of Minnesota in having access to artistic opportunities, Minnesota has one and a half times the number of arts businesses per capita than all of our surrounding states, on par with California and New York.
 MCA’s work has fostered that density of artistic activity.

 A Strong Leader in Citizen Engagement

 MCA has trained thousands of citizens in civic activism, giving them the tools and know-how to become arts advocates at the state and local levels.
 MCA annually organizes Arts Advocacy Day at the Minnesota Capitol which has brought as many as a thousand arts advocates to meet personally with their legislators to talk about the importance of the arts to their communities.
-At this event citizens working with all different arts genres, metro and rural, of all size of arts organizations come together with one voice to meet with legislators.
+At this annual event citizens working with all different arts genres, metro and rural, of all size of arts organizations come together with one voice to meet with legislators.

 This means that over time there have been more and more individual citizens who know how to advocate for the arts and are making their cities and small towns hotbeds of creative place making and arts activity.
-Whether it’s St. Paul, Minneapolis, Rochester, and Duluth (and their four arts-advocate mayors), or St. Cloud, Bemidji, Brainerd, Grand Marais, Lanesboro, Montevideo, Mankato, Red Wing and beyond, public and private civic leaders are all more aware of and working to use the arts to increase tourism and civic vitality.
+Whether it’s St. Paul, Minneapolis, Rochester, and Duluth, or St. Cloud, Bemidji, Brainerd, Grand Marais, Lanesboro, Montevideo, Mankato, Red Wing and beyond, public and private civic leaders are all more aware of and working to use the arts to increase tourism and civic vitality.

 Unusual Longevity and Impact